Code-Institute-Submissions/how-do-you-do/README.md

 in the right top corner.
 If I was visiting on mobile device, I would click on the country flags.

-Right under hero image i see Start Learning Now! button, which could be clicked.
+Right under hero image I see Start Learning Now! button, which could be clicked.
-I would scroll down to read about the benefits of learning English and then I would see button Start Learning Now! benefits section again.
+I would scroll down to read about the benefits of learning English and then I would see button Start Learning Now! again.
 And as I would scroll down even more I would see testimonials from previous students under which I would have third opportunity to click on the Start Learning Now! button.
 Once I would click on the button I would see form with prices, and if I wanted to sign up at that point